apache/arrow/docs/source/python/parquet.rst

       >>> print("RSS: {}MB".format(pa.total_allocated_bytes() >> 20))
       RSS: 4299MB

-If you need to deal with parquet data bigger than memory, the :ref:`dataset` and partitioning is probably what you are looking for.
+If you need to deal with Parquet data bigger than memory, the :ref:`dataset` and partitioning is probably what you are looking for.

 Parquet file writing options